 Helping landowners avoid conflicts with wolves and ensuring they have access to non-lethal tools for dealing with wolves.

 Cost-sharing with the WDFW to hire range riders – including the state's first-ever range rider project – and host trainings with outside experts.

-Working on the ground in areas of conflict – we have staff on the ground in Omak, Spokane, and Colville – in areas near returning wolf packs.
+Working on the ground in areas of conflict – we have staff on the ground in Omak, Twisp, and Colville – in areas near returning wolf packs.

 Helping strengthen Washington's wolf plan.
 Our years of direct involvement in this issue means we are best poised to make the most meaningful changes.

 Helping fund a significant poaching reward fund to deter poachers.
 Together with the WDFW, we have already provided $10,000 to stop poaching.

 - Conducting volunteer wildlife monitoring of wolves in areas where they have, and have not yet, been documented.